 Caesar's handler in these photos is Dave Carter.
 Dave served in the army for 17 years up to 2014, when he was made redundant.
 He soon found that he missed military life and join 101 Military Working Dog Unit (based at St George's Barracks, North Luffenham) as a Reserve Soldier.

-Dave’s began working with Caesar last year and as we all saw at Burghley they have made a very strong partnership in that time.
+Dave's began working with our hero last year and as we all saw at Burghley they have made a very strong partnership in that time.

 Caesar is a 4-year-old Belgian Malinois cross German Shepherd and has been trained as an Arms and Explosive Search Dog.
 He can find weapon parts, ammunition, explosive devices and bomb parts.

-Unfortunately for Dave, Caesar enjoys playing rather more than he does working (I think we saw a glimpse of that in the main arena!) and the Army has decided to re-home him.
+Unfortunately for Dave, he enjoys playing rather more than he does working (I think we saw a glimpse of that in the main arena!) and the Army has decided to re-home him.